 - 3. Relates to or promotes any illegal activity. - 4.
-Contains implicit or explicit sexual references, pictures or text, or includesmaterial harmful to minorsObscene or pornographic. - 5.
-Depicts or promotes the sale of alcohol, cannabis, tobacco products, any illegal products, service, or entity, and/or firearms.

-6. Depicts or advocates violence.
+Contains implicit or explicit sexual references, pictures or text, or includes material harmful to minorsObscene or pornographic. - 5.
+Depicts or promotes the sale of alcohol, cannabis, tobacco products, any illegal products, service, or entity, and/or firearms. - 6.
+Depicts or advocates violence.

-8.6.
-Includes language that is obscene, vulgar or profane.
+- 8.6.
+Includes language that is obscene, vulgar or profane. - 9.7.

-- 9.7.
 Demeans, degrades or has the effect of promoting discrimination against any group or individual on the basis of race, color, religion, national origin, age, sex, disability, ancestry or sexual orientation. - 8.
 Constitutes a political or public issue defined as advertising that contains political speech referring to a particular ballot question, initiative, petition, referendum, candidate, political party, or viewpoint or expresses or advocates opinions or positions upon any of the foregoing or on a matter of public debate about economic, political, religious, or social issues.
 This prohibition includes any advertisement referring to or depicting a candidate for public office in any context.
-Opposes the nomination or election of a candidate for public office, the investigation, prosecution or recall of a public official or the passage of a levy or bond issue.
+Opposes the nomination or election of a candidate for public office, the investigation, prosecution or recall of a public official or the passage of a levy or bond issue. - 40.9.

-10.9.
 Constitutes an unauthorized endorsement defined as advertising that implies or declares that STA endorses a product, service, viewpoint, event or program.
 This definition does not include advertising for a service, event or program for which STA is an official sponsor, co-sponsor or participant.

-11.10.
-Constitutes a religious advertisement defined as advertising that contains direct or indirect reference to religion, or to a deity or deities, or which includes reference to the existence, non--existence or other characteristics of any deity or deities, or to any religious creed, denomination, belief, tenet, cause or issue relating to, (including opposing or questioning) any religion.
-This includes the depiction of, text, symbols, or images commonly associated with any religion or with any deity or deities, or any religious creed, denomination, belief, tenet, cause or issue relating to, any religions or deities, or any religious creed, denomination, belief, tenet, cause or issue relating to, including opposing or questioning opposing or questioning, any religion.
+41.10.
+Constitutes a religious advertisement defined as advertising that contains direct or indirect reference to religion, or to a deity or deities, or which includes reference to the existence, non-existence or other characteristics of any deity or deities, or to any religious creed, denomination, belief, tenet, cause or issue relating to, (including opposing or questioning) any religion.
+This includes the depiction of, text, symbols, or images commonly associated with any religion or with any deity or deities, or any religious creed, denomination, belief, tenet, cause or issue relating to, (including opposing or questioning) any religion.